pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Our "headings" draws Lines of 30°, 45°, 60°, and 90° in each of the four Quadrants. draws something a lot like concentric circles, somewhat miscalculated by hand, with charm.
+Our "mtm-titlecard" draws the "Mary Tyler Moore" Title Card, from Sep/1970, which is 11 Lines of differently colored Bold Text on a Black Background.
 Our "rainbow.logo"
 draws concentric circles, calculated by machine.
 Our "xyplotter.logo" draws a Parabola, twice,